suiji/Arborist/README.md

 - Rborist version 0.2-2 passes all 12 CRAN builds.

 #### Known issues in 0.2-2
-- An autocompression error yields low-quality predictions for two-valued numerical predictors with categorical response.
+- An autocompression error may yield low-quality predictions or, in some instances, execution failures.
 A suitable workaround is to turn off autocompression by specifying "autoCompress = 1.0" at training.

 ### Python